Bears Bluff National Fish Hatchery

 - Enhance and restore fish habitat in both coastal and freshwater systems.

-- Federal agencies including other Fish and Wildlife Service program offices.
+- Federal agencies including other U.S. Fish and Wildlife Service program offices;

 - The public.

-- Environmental education and outreach for tour groups and individual visitors.
+- Environmental education and outreach opportunities for tour groups and individual visitors.

-- Informational kiosk installed to familiarize visitors with station and service goals.
+- Informational kiosk to familiarize visitors with station and service goals.

-- Remote location with beautiful preserved live oak and Spanish moss habitat provides excellent birding, wildlife watching and picnicking opportunities for the public.
+- Remote location with beautifully preserved live oak and Spanish moss habitat provides excellent birding, wildlife watching and picnicking opportunities - for the public.

-- A variety of rare species can be viewed on the station (wood storks, brown pelicans, American alligator, bald eagle, etc.)
+- A variety of rare seasonal wildlife can be viewed at the station (wood stork, brown pelican, painted bunting, American alligator, bald eagle, etc.)

 - Self-guided nature tour highlighting the South Carolina Lowcountry ecosystem.

 Admission to the hatchery is free.
 Self-guided trails are open during open hours of the facility.